ladydangerdame/CatCollectr/README.md

 ```
 Separate steps let you review the migration before you actually run `migrate`

-3. Lets jump into the `Django Interactive Shell` to play with the database for our Treasures!
+3. Lets jump into the `Django Interactive Shell` to play with the database for our Cats!

 	In your terminal: